-The student may not use the name, stationery and/or letterhead, or logo of CHP and Pace University in connection with personal research without the sponsorship of a member of the CSD Program faculty.
+The student may not use the name, stationery and/or letterhead, or logo of CHP and Pace University in connection with personal research without the sponsorship of a member of the CSD program faculty.
 This permission is within the purview of the faculty member.
-The CSD Program insists upon its right to determine the context in which its name is used.
+The CSD program insists upon its right to determine the context in which its name is used.

 Research involving human subjects must meet the guidelines of Pace University's Institutional Review Board (IRB).
-Students are expected to familiarize and comply with the IRB requirements, which can be found at https://irb.pace.edu.
+Students are expected to familiarize and comply with the IRB requirements.
 The student must consult the research advisor to ensure all guidelines are followed.

 A research lab is located at 161 William Street, 4th Floor and is available for students to prepare research-related materials, store research documents, collect and analyze data, prepare materials, and prepare research-related documentation.
-It is equipped with two computers, audio recording and listening devices, acoustic analysis software and experiment-building software.
+It is equipped with two computers, audio recording and listening devices, acoustic analysis software, and experiment-building software.
 Research information and data is protected according to the IRB protocol.
-Research data is also collected in the sound-treated booth, which is equipped with two computers and audio-recording/listening devices, located on the 6th Floor of 161 William Street.
+Research data is also collected in the sound-treated booth, which is equipped with two computers and audio-recording/listening devices, located on the 6th floor of 161 William Street.

-REFERENCES / LETTERS OF RECOMMENDATION
+REFERENCES/LETTERS OF RECOMMENDATION